This website may contain affiliate links. When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

 The first is, the added flour can add carbs that are difficult to track.
 In our sugar-free shortbread cookie recipe, we have tracked and calculated the carbs and calories.
 Even though it would only be a small number of carbs, every bit counts when you are diabetic.

 The second issue is that the extra flour can dry out your dough.
-We want to keep our dough soft and light, especially since we are using artificial sweeteners in our recipe.
-Artificial sweetener does not melt during baking, so we need to keep the dough as moist as possible.
+We want to keep our dough soft and light, especially since we use artificial sweeteners.
+Artificial sweeteners do not melt during baking, so we need to keep the dough as moist as possible.

 To solve the problem we are using a silicone rolling mat and a silicone rolling pin.
 I have been using these in my kitchen for a long time and they are great items to have on hand.
 The dough can be easily placed onto the silicone mat and rolled without becoming dry or adding any carbs.